Rangers place slumping closer Dyson on DL

-OAKLAND, Calif. -- The Texas Rangers placed right-hander Sam Dyson on the 10-day disabled list with a right hand bruise Monday, one day after the closer blew a save for the third time this season.
+OAKLAND, Calif. -- The Texas Rangers placed right-hander Sam Dyson on the 10-day disabled list with a right-hand bruise Monday, one day after the closer blew a save for the third time this season.

 According to manager Jeff Banister, Dyson was hurt while trying to field a comebacker in the ninth inning of Sunday's 8-7 loss in Seattle.
-Dyson allowed two runs in the inning despite not allowing a ball out of the infield and suffered his third loss.
+Dyson allowed two runs in the inning, despite not allowing a ball out of the infield, and suffered his third loss.

 Dyson is expected to go on a rehab stint in the minors once his hand is healthy.

-Banister said that right-hander Matt Bush will initially assume the closer duties.
+Banister said right-hander Matt Bush will initially assume the closer duties.

 Right-hander Keone Kela was recalled from Triple-A Round Rock.